fwaris/RTOpenAI/src/RTFlow/readme.md

 See [write-up](/src/Samples/PlanSelection/RT.Assistant/writeup.md)

-To understand how to use this library, see the [RT.Assistant](/src/Samples/PlanSelection/RT.Assistant/) sample.
+To understand how to use this library, see the [RT.Assistant](/src/Samples/PlanSelection/RT.Assistant/) sample code.